Class A, B, C, D, E, and F Drivers’ Licences

 You are required to bring a working vehicle in good condition of the relevant class to your road test appointment.

-Road tests have a set time frame.
 The examiner will explain the test components and timing on the day of the test.

 Eligible driver's licence applicants can book a road test appointment online, over the phone, or in person.
 If required, please see the Online Road Test Booking Application Instructions page for step-by-step help in making bookings using this website.